savonet/liquidsoap/doc/content/ffmpeg_encoder.md

 key/values, with values being of types: `string`, `int`, or `float`.
 If an option is not recognized (or: unused), it will raise an error during the instantiation of the encoder.
 Here are some configuration examples:

+### Interleaved muxing

+FFmpeg provides two different APIs for muxing data, interleaved or not.
+The interleaved API buffers packets waiting to be outputted to make sure that all streams, e.g. audio and video, have their packets as close to each other as possible.
+This ensures that for instance, the stream does not start with a long chunk of audio data without any video content.
+However, this can come with some increased memory usage due to buffering.

+On the other hand, the non-interleaved API allows to send encoded packets directly to the output without intermediate buffering.
+This can sometimes result in better latency and lower memory usage.

+The `%ffmpeg` encoder can use either API.
+By default, it uses the interleaved API when encoding more than one stream.
+You can also specify the interleaving mode by passing the `interleaved` parameter: `%ffmpeg(interleaved=<true|false|"default">, ...)`.

+You might also want to take this into consideration when setting your encoder's parameters.
+Some video encoders can buffer frames for a while before outputting the first encoded frame, which can also create issues even with the interleaved API enabled (the interleaving buffer has a max size too!).
+Typically, with `libx264`, you can set `tune = "zerolatency"` to make sure that the encoder starts outputting data right away.

+### Encoding examples

 - **AAC encoding at `22050kHz` using `fdk-aac` encoder and `mpegts` muxer**

 ```liquidsoap